 - Sector specific SEZ (requiring a minimum of 100 hectares);

-- Free Trade and Warehousing Zone (FTWZ) (requiring a minimum of 40 hectares); and,
+- Free Trade and Warehousing Zone (FTWZ) (requiring a minimum of 40 hectares); and

 - IT/ITeS/handicrafts/bio-technology/non-conventional energy/gems and jewelry SEZ (requiring a minimum of 10 hectares).

-Your proposal will be first considered by the respective state government where the SEZ is to be located, before it receives formal backing from the Board of Approval.
+Any proposal will be first considered by the respective state government where the SEZ is to be located, before it receives formal backing from the Board of Approval.

 Incentives and facilities available to developers include: